Trauma I: Professional wrestling career

-In Lucha Libre it is traditional to keep the true identify of a masked wrestler a secret, not revealing their real names and oftentimes not revealing what previous ring names they have competed under.
+In Mexico, it is traditional to keep the true identify of a masked professional wrestler a secret, not revealing their real names and oftentimes not revealing what previous ring names they have competed under.
 While Trauma I is listed as having made his professional wrestling debut in 2002 it has not been confirmed if Trauma I worked under a previous masked identity to gain experience before making it public that he was the son of Negro Navarro.
 His older brother made his professional wrestling debut only a few months later, adopting the ring name "Trauma II" as the brothers formed a regular tag team known as Los Traumas or Los Hermano Trauma ("The Trauma Brothers") who competed in and around Mexico City on the Mexican independent circuit, including working regularly for the Desastre Total Ultraviolento (DTU) and NWA Mexico professional wrestling promotions.
 The team often appeared on the same shows as their father, who also worked as a Freelance wrestler on the independent circuit.
 Around 2007 Trauma I began making appearances for International Wrestling Revolution Group (IWRG) and would become a regular in the years that followed.
 On March 22, 2009, Trauma I was one of 14 men that risked either their mask or their hair on the outcome of a steel cage match where the last person in the cage would be forced to unmask or have his hair shave off.
 Trauma I survived the match with his mask as Cerebro Negro was the last man in the cage and thus had his hair shaved off.
 2009 marked the year that Trauma I began to regularly appear at IWRG's signature events, including participating in the 2009 Rey del Ring ("King of the Ring"), an event won by Ricky Cruzz.
 On August 16 of the same year Trauma I once again risked his mask in a Steel Cage match; this time he was one of ten people involved in the match.
 The match ended with Black Terry being shaved bald as a result of losing the match.
 He also survived IWRG's annual Castillo del Terror ("Castle of Terror") that saw Yack unmasked after losing the match.
 While he worked more and more for IWRG in 2009 most of the major matches did not include his brother Trauma II, in fact he began teaming with his father under the name La Dinastia de la Muerte ("The Dynasty of Death"), which in 2010 led to La Dinastia defeating the teams of El Canek and El Hijo del Canek, Pantera and El Hijo del Pantera, Mike Segura and Olímpico in a tournament to determine the new IWRG Intercontinental Tag Team Champions.
 The team lost in the finals to Los Piratas (Pirata Morgan and El Hijo de Pirata Morgan), but started a storyline feud with the father/son team.
 After being involved in a number of matches with Luchas de Apuestas, or "Bet match", rules Trauma I finally an Apuesta match on February 25, 2010, when he captained the team of himself, Dr. Cerebro and El Hijo del Signo against a team captained by Pantera that also include El Hijo del Pantera and Zatura.
 Under the rules of the match the team captain of the losing team, Pantera, was shaved bald as a result of the match.
 On March 11, 2010, Trauma I won his first singles championship, when he defeated Angélico to win the Americas Light Heavyweight Championship, one of many titles that floated around on the Mexican Independent circuit.